jnvrrtinkerlab/.github/profile/README.md

-Below is a **compressed, GitHub-ready version** that **keeps the same structure and headings**, but removes repetition and verbosity while staying professional and clear.

----

 # 🤖 JNVR Tinker Lab – School Robotics & Computer Lab Projects

 Welcome to the **JNVR Tinker Lab** GitHub organization — the central hub for school robotics, embedded systems, and computer lab projects.
 This space hosts code, documentation, and learning resources for robotics, IoT, and hardware–software integration.